 2. Keep personal information confidential

 Don’t give out personal information over the phone, through email or over the Internet unless you initiated the contact and know who you’re dealing with.
 Don’t include personal information like credit card details in regular, unencrypted email or enter it on an unencrypted website as your information won’t be secure.
-To be sure you are always on a secured site when you enter your information, install the adaware ad block browser extension for Google Chrome or Mozilla Firefox.
+To be sure you are always on a secured site when you enter your information, install the adaware ad block browser extension for Google Chrome.
 You can also check the URL of the page: if it begins with https or appears green in the address bar, you're on a secure site.

 You can also read up on some interesting free ways to encrypt emails and messages in this article from How-To Geek.